Spider basics, body, behavior

 Spiders are beneficial

-Spiders are predators always on the hunt for tiny critters, and that’s a huge benefit to us: A single spider eats about 2,000 insects a year, and it’s estimated that around the world spiders consume 400–800 million tons annually!
+Spiders are predators always on the hunt for tiny critters, and that’s a massive benefit to us: A single spider eats about 2,000 insects a year, and it’s estimated that around the world, spiders consume 400–800 million tons annually!
 Norman Platnick, an arachnologist who used to study spiders at New York’s American Museum of Natural History, said, “If spiders disappeared, we would face famine.
 Without [them]all of our crops would be consumed by those pests.”4

 Spiders benefit other wildlife, too, because they’re prey for parasitic wasps, birds, lizards, frogs, toads, and small mammals.
-They’re eaten by other spiders, too
+They’re eaten by other spiders, too.

 Background

 Spiders are in the class Arachnida (a word derived from the Greek arakhne, meaning spider), which also includes mites, ticks, harvestmen, and scorpions.
 Their order is Araneae.
-There are at least 48,200 species in the world, inhabiting every continent except Antarctica, and nearly every kind of terrestrial habitat.
+There are at least 48,200 species in the world, inhabiting every continent except Antarctica and nearly every kind of terrestrial habitat.
 About 3,400 species inhabit North America.

 Origin